edina/nbexchange/README.md

 - **`user_plugin_class`**

+This class performs two roles: Is the user authorised to use the service, and provide some details about the user.
+Being able to provide user details is taken as an implication of authorisation.

-For the exchange to work it needs some details about the user connecting to it.
+For the exchange to determine how to handle a connection, it needs some details about the user connecting to it.
 This parameter defines the class that provides the `get_current_user` method.

 You need to write this method for your own application.

+Notice that the example above creates the class that provides the method in the config file.

 See below for more details on that.